hirasso/wp-sync-deploy/README.md

 ## Run automated tasks after each deploy / sync ✨

-wp-sync-deploy can **automatically run tasks on the target server** each time you trigger a deploy or a sync.
-To enable this feature, follow these steps:

-- copy the file [`wp-sync-deploy.tasks.example.php`](https://github.com/hirasso/wp-sync-deploy/blob/main/wp-sync-deploy.tasks.example.php) somewhere above the `/wp-sync-deploy` folder
+wp-sync-deploy will **automatically run tasks on the target server** each time you trigger a deploy or a sync.
+You can adjust what tasks should be run by modifying the file `wp-sync-deploy.tasks.php` created by the [setup script](#setup).

-- rename the file to `wp-sync-deploy.tasks.php`
-- **adjust the code** in the file to your needs
+Default tasks defined in the file are:

-This helps with repetitive tasks you would otherwise have to do manually, for example:

-- delete all transients
+- Optionally delete all transients
-- delete your static cache
+- Optionally delete your static cache
-- when deploying: Update the rewrite rules
+- When deploying: Optionally update the rewrite rules